EvanHerman/timeline-express/readme.txt

 == Screenshots ==

-1. Timeline Express announcement post creation screen
+1. Timeline Express - Announcement Creation Screen
-2. Timeline Express announcement management on the 'Edit Announcements' page
+2. Timeline Express - Admin Announcement Management
-3. Timeline Express sample timeline with multiple icons/colors
+3. Timeline Express - Frontend Timeline Layout
-4. Timeline Express responsive (mobile version)
+4. Timeline Express - Responsive Layout (mobile devices)
-5. Timeline Express full settings page
+5. Timeline Express - Admin Settings Page

 == Changelog ==

-= 1.3.3 - November 3rd, 2016 =
+= 1.3.3 - November 4th, 2016 =
-- Removed `jquery-masonry` reference from the plugin.
+- Removed `jquery-masonry` reference from the WordPress timeline plugin.
-- Removed margin on Timeline containers.
+- Removed margin on WordPress Timeline containers.
 Under certain conditions this caused overlapping on the containers.
 (If you need to adjust the spacing, please see <a href="https://www.wp-timelineexpress.com/documentation/adjust-spacing-announcement-containers/">our help documentation</a>)
 - Refactored the `style.css` file, for readability & conciseness (removed excess declarations etc.).
+- Images located at external URLs can now be used, so you won't need to upload all of your announcement images.
+(However, the image will not crop to the appropriate dimensions, and will remain at it's original size).
+- Tweaked styles in the plugin for better 'out of the box' appearance.
+- Tweaked settings page, add-ons list.

 = 1.3.2 - October 31st, 2016 =
 - Added new hooks to the options page.